 Regardless of what type of garden you want, you need to start with a plan.
-And before you can think about where it’s going or what size you’ll need, think about what plants you want to consume or to enjoy.
+And before you can think about where it’s going or what size you’ll need, you should think about what plants you want to consume or to enjoy.

-Lettuces and greens need relatively shallow 6-10″ of soil, well-drained and part sun to full sun (they especially like afternoon shade).
+Lettuces and greens need relatively shallow 6-10″ of soil, well-drained and part sun to full sun.
+They especially like afternoon shade.

 Consider the soil you will be using.
 If using existing top soil, what type of soil do you have?
 You may need to amend it to get the best growth.
 Get a soil test for your property.
 Link to UMass Extension Soil test service.

 Routine soil tests measure pH which reflects the acidity of the soil where 7 is neutral. pH affects how well the plant can take up nutrients to photosynthesize and grow.
 Most Berkshire soils are slightly acidic: 6.5 to 6.8 maybe 7.
 Vegetables do well in around 6.8 soil.
 Blueberries do better in 5.5 to 6.0 soil so would need some acidifier added.
-The soil test will tell you how much lime or acidifier is needed.
+The soil test will tell you how much lime or acidifier to add.